Welcome, Incoming JD Students!

 Public Service Events

-- Potential Day of Service sites (Actual sites may vary): Asian Youth Services, Chicago Lights Urban Farm, Chicago Park District, Enlace Chicago Community Gardens, Global Girls, Greater Chicago Food Depository, Kelly Hall YMCA, Legal Prep Charter School, PAWS Chicago, Ronald McDonald House, Talcott Fine Arts and Museum Academy, The Center on Wrongful Convictions, Uptown People's Law Center, Windy City Habitat for Humanity.
+- Potential Day of Service sites (Actual sites may vary): Chicago Lights Urban Farm, Chicago Park District, Cornerstone Community Outreach, Global Girls, Greater Chicago Food Depository, Legal Prep Charter School, Talcott Fine Arts and Museum Academy, The Anti-Cruelty Society, The Center on Wrongful Convictions.